How Much Do Veterinarians Make? Average Vet Salary in 2025

 Private Practice: While starting or joining a private practice entails risk, it also offers the potential for higher income through ownership and entrepreneurial endeavors.

-The Cost of Schooling to Become a Veterinarian
+The Cost of Schooling to Become a Vet

 Frequently Asked Questions